 The Kingdom of Lesotho is a landlocked country that is entirely surrounded by South Africa.
-It has a population of 1,942,008 and a total area of 30,000 sq. km.
+It has a population of 2.233 million (2017) and a total area of 30,000 sq. km.
 Maseru is the largest city and capital.
 The country is part of the Commonwealth of Nations.
 Approximately 40 percent of the people in Lesotho live below the poverty line.

 Khoisan hunters were the first inhabitants of the area and were later replaced by Wasja-speaking tribes during the time of the Bantu migrations.
 Between the 3rd and 11th centuries, the Sotho-Tswana people colonized the South African region.

 Lesotho was an entity under the Great King Moshoeshoe I in 1822.
 He formed his own clan and became its chief in 1804.
 He and his followers settled at the Butha-Buthe Mountain between 1821 and 1823.
 His clan joined with former adversaries against the Lifaqane from 1818 to 1828.

 Following the Cape Colony’s seizure by the British in 1795, evolution of Lesotho hinged on the outcome of conflicts between the British and Dutch colonists.
 Eugene Casalis, a missionary invited by Moshoeshoe I, acted as a translator for foreign affairs.
 He helped set up diplomacy and acquired weapons for use against Europeans.